Wand'rin' Star

-"Wand'rin' Star" is a song that was originally written by Alan J. Lerner (lyrics) and Frederick Loewe (music) for the stage musical Paint Your Wagon in 1951.
+"Wand'rin' Star" is a song that was originally written by Alan Jay Lerner (lyrics) and Frederick Loewe (music) for the stage musical Paint Your Wagon in 1951.

 Lee Marvin recording

 "Wand'rin' Star" was a number one single in the UK for three weeks and in Ireland for two weeks for Lee Marvin in March 1970.
 The song also peaked at number 10 in Australia.
+On the New Zealand Listener charts it reached number 17.

 Background

 When the film of the musical was made in 1969, Lee Marvin took the role of prospector Ben Rumson.
 Not a natural singer, Marvin nevertheless sang all of his songs in the film, rejecting the idea of miming to another singer's voice.
 Despite the film being a box office flop, the soundtrack became a success.
 Orchestrated and arranged by Nelson Riddle, Marvin's version of the song "Wand'rin Star" became a number 1 single in Ireland and the UK, keeping The Beatles at number 2 in the UK with their single "Let It Be".
 Marvin never released a follow-up single, so he is considered a one-hit wonder.